 Chile is still in an official state of emergency (introduced on 18th March) and has strict rules to try and curb infection rates, including daily curfews which are dependent on where you are.
 It is also mandatory to wear a face covering in all urban areas.

-Colombia has closed all of its sea and land borders to visitors until 1st October 2020 and it is not yet known when airports will be serving international passengers.
-There have however, been a few flights out of Colombia to repatriate British citizens.
+Colombia has closed all of its sea and land borders to visitors until 1st October 2020 but as of September 21st, international flights will resume.

 Colombia has introduced the ‘COVID-19 bioseguro’ which is a pioneering certification and the first of its kind in Latin America.
 This certification will be awarded to companies who have implemented strict hygiene and biosecurity protocols to prevent the spread of COVID-19.

 Whilst the US and the UK are currently advising against anything but essential travel to Ecuador, the country began to allow commercial flights on June 1st 2020.
 Despite this, land borders are still closed.

 Whilst a mandatory 14 day quarantine was in place for all visitors to Ecuador (at your own expense), this has recently changed.
 Now, if you can provide a negative COVID-19 test (has to be valid for a maximum of 10 days before you entered Ecuador), you no longer need to quarantine.
 The quarantine will still apply to visitors who either can’t get a test in advance or test positive.
 This move has been done to stimulate the tourism industry.

 If you are unable to source a COVID-19 test prior to your arrival, you will be required to take a test at your arrival airport in Ecuador.